Makri-Panagoula/KNN-Clustering-on-MNIST/README.md

 The search on the MRNG Graph is implemented according to the algorithm suggested on the second paper , search stops once the index of the first unchecked node of the set is equal to l instead of checking just l nodes since we observed better results like that.In the MRNG construction instead of sorting all the distances of the other images from p to create Rp, we take the k-NN by lsh (k being 59999).Rp won't have all the distances from image p (since lsh only looks for neighbours in each own bucket) but the more we images we check in Rp the less likely it is they will be added in Lp since (they have an increasingly bigger distance from p) and rp is probably going to be the longest edge in the prt triangle so we are still getting a pretty close approximation of Lp.We initialize the lsh structure with 80 hash functions to make the datapoints more well distributed in the buckets and 5 hashtables each having 100 buckets ( essentially images / 600) since we opt for speed over accuracy.We opted for the lsh structure instead of hypercube since we noticed it executes faster.

 --Compiling--:
-You can run the program using the command make run_graph.
+You can run the program using the command make run_graph with m = 2.
 In order to change command line arguments, you can change the line keeping the wanted format as in:
-ARGS_G = –d datasets/input.dat –q datasets/query.dat –k 50 -E 20 -R -N 5 -l 30 -m 2 -o output_graph.If not given the default value for l is 15 , arguments k,E,R,N can be omitted as they are not used in MRNG.Query and output files can be omitted as well as long as they are provided later in program's execution.
+ARGS_G = –d datasets/input.dat –q datasets/query.dat –k 50 -E 20 -R -N 5 -l 30 -m 2 -o output_graph.If not given the default value for l is 20 , arguments k,E,R,N can be omitted as they are not used in MRNG.Query and output files can be omitted as well as long as they are provided later in program's execution.

 ------ C PART-------
 For all the experiments we used 1000 datapoints as queries considering this a representative yet fast enough number for testing.Because the algorithms are based on randomness small differences in the results are accepted.